2017–18 UConn Huskies women's basketball team

 The 2017–18 UConn Huskies women's basketball team represented the University of Connecticut (UConn) during the 2017–18 NCAA Division I women's basketball season.
 The Huskies, led by Hall of Fame head coach Geno Auriemma, in his 33rd season at UConn, played their home games at Harry A. Gampel Pavilion and the XL Center and were fifth-year members of the American Athletic Conference.
 They finished the season 36–1, 16–0 in AAC play, to win the AAC regular season championship.
 They defeated Tulane, Cincinnati, and South Florida to win the AAC women's tournament title.
 As a result, they received the conference's automatic bid to the NCAA women's tournament.
 As the overall No. 1 seed, they defeated Saint Francis (PA) and Quinnipiac to advance to the Sweet Sixteen.
 They defeated Duke in the Sweet Sixteen and South Carolina in the Elite Eight to reach their 19th Final Four.
-In the National Semifinal, they lost in overtime on a last-second shot for the second consecutive year, this time to Notre Dame, ending the school's 36-game winning streak.
+In the national semifinal, they lost in overtime on a last-second shot for the second consecutive year, this time to Notre Dame, ending the school's 36-game winning streak.

 Previous season

 The Huskies finished the 2016–17 season 36–1, 16–0 in AAC play, to win the AAC regular season championship.
 They defeated Tulsa, UCF, and South Florida to win the AAC women's tournament championship.
 As a result, they received the conference's automatic bid to the NCAA women's tournament.
 As the overall No. 1 seed, they defeated Albany and Syracuse to advance to the Sweet Sixteen.
-In the Sweet Sixteen, they defeated UCLA to advance to the Elite Eight where they defeated Oregon.
+There, they defeated UCLA to advance to the Elite Eight, where they defeated Oregon.
 In the National Semifinal, they lost in overtime to Mississippi State, ending the school's 111-game winning streak.